4.7. Image Classes¶

 Moving the color filters to the front of the system avoids the calculation of ray refractions that get absorbed at a later stage.

-Orienting the ray direction cone of the source towards the setup, therefore maximizing rays hitting all lenses.
+Orienting the ray direction cone of the source towards the setup, therefore maximizing the number of rays hitting all lenses.
 See the Arizona Eye Model example on how this could be done.

 Saving